 To help you, we have provided some information on which feature upgrades will add the most value to your home.

-Focus on Where You Can Offer Sweat Equity in DIY Projects
+3. Offer Sweat Equity in DIY Projects

 Before assuming you can do some of the work yourself, make sure you talk with the builder you’ve chosen about this - as each builder has their own set of processes and allowances.

 For our customers, we are happy to work with them in a few different ways if they want to provide their own labor to save money, but we also have a few areas where we cannot source out work.

 If you would like to work on your home and save some money, there are some projects we can source out to you.
 However, we have to have a clear understanding between us that we will only source this out as long as the work can be done in a professional and high-quality way - or else it could negatively affect the appraisal value of your home and the work we put into it.

 Some common work we can source out in our home projects include:

 - Painting - If you want to paint your house and provide the paint, you can certainly do that.
 It's a great way to save some money, and we can credit you the price of the labor we would have charged and the cost of paint.